Send your enquiry.

 Contact us for a free, initial no obligation consultation.

-If you want to making a housing disrepair claim, you will need to provide evidence that you have reported the disrepair to your landlord, but no action has been taken.
+If you want to making a housing disrepair claim, you will need to provide evidence that you have reported the disrepair to your housing association or council, but no action has been taken.
 You will also have to provide evidence of your damages, be it damaged possessions, physical injuries or financial losses.

 Housing disrepairs – England and Wales

 We help tenants across England and Wales claim compensation for housing disrepairs.
 Contact us now for a free assessment of your claim.
 A specialist housing disrepair solicitor will explain your options.